The rates of growth in an acylindrically hyperbolic group: Abstract

 \section{Abstract}

 Let $G$ be an acylindrically hyperbolic group on a $\delta$-hyperbolic space $X$.
-Assume there exists $M$ such that for any generating set $S$ of $G$, $S^M$ contains a hyperbolic element on $X$.
+Assume there exists $M$ such that for any finite generating set $S$ of $G$, the set $S^M$ contains a hyperbolic element on $X$.
 Suppose that $G$ is equationally Noetherian.
-Then we show the set of the growth rate of $G$ is well-ordered (Theorem \ref{main}).
+Then we show the set of the growth rates of $G$ is well-ordered (Theorem \ref{main}).
+The conclusion was known for hyperbolic groups, and this is a generalization.

-The conclusion is known for hyperbolic groups, and this is a generalization.
 Our result applies to all lattices in simple Lie groups of rank-1 (Theorem \ref{main.ex}), and more generally, some family of relatively hyperbolic groups (Theorem \ref{thm.rel.hyp}).
+It also applies to the fundamental group, of exponential growth, of a closed orientable $3$-manifold except for the case that the manifold has Sol-geometry (Theorem \ref{3manifold}).
 A potential application is a mapping class group, to which the theorem applies if it is equationally Noetherian.